All Episodes

 You don't reverse engineer a crime to justify an investigation.

-They used the Hillary Clinton bought and paid for Russian propaganda lying dossier.
+They used the Hillary Clinton-bought and paid for Russian propaganda lying dossier.

-This person did this, this person did this.
+This person did this.

 The reality from, you know, I just left the FBI five years ago.

-I saw the writing on the wall when I was leaving, and I that was when Mueller was the director of the FBI.
+I saw the writing on the wall when I was leaving.

 Mueller systematically changed the FBI from a law enforcement agency into an intelligence gathering agency.